-The Infant-Parent Institute has developed 15 training videos, designed for use by academicians, clinicians, adoption professionals, parents and those who work in the child welfare and judicial system.
+The Infant-Parent Institute has developed 16 training videos (some now retired), designed for use by academicians, clinicians, adoption professionals, parents and those who work in the child welfare and judicial system.

-Written and produced by Michael Trout, Director of the Institute, these videos address issues in assessment of--and clinical intervention with--babies and their parents, and the effects of trauma, divorce, foster care, domestic violence, and adoption on infants and young children.
+Written and produced by Michael Trout, Director of the Institute, these videos address issues in assessment of--and clinical intervention with--babies and their parents, and the effects of trauma, divorce, foster care, domestic violence, parental incarceration and adoption on infants and young children.

 Since retiring from clinical practice last year, Mr. Trout has been at work on the next book: a collection of clinical stories about the application of infant mental health theory in clinical practice with infants, children and adults.
 One of these little stories--of which there are 25, so far--is entitled "When a Parent Runs Away", and was published in July, 2015, in Zero to Three.
-Mr. Trout is also hard at work on two book chapters this summer, one on child-parent psychotherapy for the Rowman and Littlefield text, Attachment Theory and Clinical Practice (working title).
+Mr. Trout has just completed work on three book chapters this year:

 To order any of our videos, please visit our store.